-This is the position of Astrophysicist (Post-Doctoral Research Fellow) in the High Energy Astrophysics Division.
+Summary: This is the position of Astrophysicist (Post-Doctoral Research Fellow) in the High Energy Astrophysics Division.
 The purpose of this position is to train postdoctoral researchers to conceive, plan and conduct highly specialized research in astrophysics.
-The incumbent will be expected to perform scholarly research and participate in making contributions to the astrophysical fields of science.
+The incumbent will be expected to perform scholarly research and participate in making contributions to the physical fields of science.

 - Engage in the dissemination of the results of the research in which engaged, for example prepare papers for publication in scientific journals, prepare and present findings at scientific meetings, as required.

 - Support, as required, the development of proposals for research funding pertaining to solar wind physics.

 - Mentor and assist, as appropriate and as directed, the research graduate students, undergraduates or summer interns, as required.

 A. Degree: in one or a combination of astronomy, physics, mathematics, space science, or electronics.
 The course work must have included differential and integral calculus and 12 semester hours in astronomy and/or physics.

 B. Combination of education and experience -- at least 30 semester hours of courses equivalent to a major in any combination of astronomy, space science, physics, mathematics, and electronics, with required course work as shown in A above, plus appropriate experience or additional education.

 In addition to the basic requirements, candidates for the grade 11 must also possess one of the following:

 B. Minimum of one year specialized experience equivalent to at least grade 9 in the normal line of progression for this occupation.
 Specialized experience is experience that has equipped the applicant with the particular competencies/knowledge, skills, and abilities to successfully perform the duties of the position such as performing original scholarly research in the field of Astronomy, Physics, or Mathematics. or